Gary Moeller: NFL

+After Detroit

 In 2001, Moeller joined the Jacksonville Jaguars as defensive coordinator under head coach Tom Coughlin.
 He voluntarily stepped down from that position after one season, signing a three-year contract with the Chicago Bears as linebackers coach under head coach Dick Jauron.
 He served in that role for two seasons, leaving when Jauron was fired after the 2003 season.
 He did not coach again after that.

+Death

 Moeller died on July 11, 2022, at the age of 81.